-Parsley’s a great addition to any dish.
+Parsley is a great addition to any dish.
 Snip off a few leaves and use it as a flavoring or garnish.
 Did you know parsley can be grown in a pot and placed indoors for easier harvesting?
 Exercise your green thumb and get a pot ready.
-Soon, you’ll have more mouth-watering meals for you and the family to enjoy.
+Soon, you will have more mouth-watering meals for you and for the family to enjoy.

-Tip: Be careful and make sure the roots don’t drown in water.
+Tip: Be careful and make sure the roots do not drown in water.

 Tip: Place your plant next to a windowsill with ample sunlight.